hellerve/ptolemy/README.md

 for real-world parsing through performance tweaks (memoization, fixpoints, laziness).
 Uses Racket code (which helped me a lot with understanding some of the underlying equations).

+* [Simply Easy!
+An Implemenetation of a Dependently Typed Lambda Calculus](http://strictlypositive.org/Easy.pdf) by **Andres Löh et al.** (2007)

+Interesting implementation of a dependently typed lambda calculus.
+The paper is worth reading for the description of current Haskell programs alone: "a ghastly hodgepodge of generalized algebraic data types, multi-parameter type classes with functional dependencies, impredicative higher-ranked types, and even data kinds."
+Some of the figures completely puzzled me (e.g. figure 10 on the type rules in the language that is being laid out), but I am used to that in type system papers.
+The rules are usually explained in the text anyway, so I just skim the figures.

+The main contribution of this paper for me is not that it shows dependent types are possible to implement (anyone who has heard of Agda, Coq, or Idris will know that by now), but that it can even be straightforward.
+The implementation given in the paper is mond-boggingly simple, and I think that is pretty amazing.